pragsmike/PromptCritical/docs/evo-command-sequence.md

 ---

-### The Step-by-Step Workflow: From Bootstrap to Contest
+### The Step-by-Step Workflow: From Bootstrap to Evaluate

 Let's trace the lifecycle of an experiment, starting from a bootstrapped state and proceeding through the first contest.